Car Insurance Rates by State: 2026 Comparison

 Rates are for a full coverage policy with higher liability limits than the state requirement, plus collision and comprehensive coverage.

-In addition to your ZIP code, factors like your age and driving history also affect your car insurance rates.
+In addition to the state where you live, factors like your age and driving history also affect your car insurance rates.
 For example, if you have a speeding ticket or caused a car accident, you'll usually pay more than someone with a clean driving record.

 Car insurance rates by city

-For example, in Texas, full coverage car insurance costs about $42 more per month in a massive city like Houston compared to a smaller and less traffic-heavy city such as Corpus Christi.
+For example, in Texas, full coverage car insurance costs about $53 more per month in a massive city like Houston than in a smaller and less traffic-heavy city such as Corpus Christi.

 Compare car insurance rates for cities in your state